and-jacks/hmis-data-quality-and-analysis/README.md

 The comprehensive report will be saved to `reports/hmis_comprehensive_report.html` and visualizations will be saved to the `plots/` directory.

-## Adapting to Your HMIS Data

-To use this toolkit with your actual HMIS data:

-1. Replace the data loading sections in the scripts to read your HMIS export files
-2. Adjust field names and codes to match your HMIS implementation if needed
-3. Modify the data directory paths in the scripts as necessary

-Detailed instructions for adapting the scripts are provided in the documentation for each script.

 ## Requirements

 - Python 3.8+